Why do I always wake up feeling more tired than when I went to sleep?

 - High blood pressure

 How can my dentist help treat sleep apnea?

-While your dentist may not be the first person you think of when treating a sleep disorder, Dr. Gil can offer relief.
+While your dentist may not be the first person you think of when treating a sleep disorder, Dr. Jose Gil can offer relief.
 Dr. Gil provides patients who have been diagnosed with sleep apnea custom oral sleep appliance therapy.
 Sleep appliance therapy is more discreet and has a higher compliance rate than traditional CPAP machines.
-The sleep appliance is custom designed to fit comfortably in your mouth while you sleep.
+The sleep appliance is custom-designed to fit comfortably in your mouth while you sleep.
 The device realigns the jaw and tissues to keep the airway clear while you sleep allowing normal oxygen flow.
 Patients who choose oral sleep appliance therapy for sleep apnea enjoy a more restful, healthy sleep.

 Find Help for Sleep Apnea

 If you or someone you love may have sleep apnea, contact Dr. Gil.
 Treating sleep apnea with a customized oral sleep appliance can improve your health and your outlook on life.
-Hamilton Dental Designs is proud to provide state of the art dental care services with compassion and skill to new and returning patients from communities in and around Allentown, Macungie, Wescosville and Trexlertown PA.
+Hamilton Dental Designs is proud to provide state-of-the-art dental care services with compassion and skill to new and returning patients from communities in and around Allentown, Macungie, Wescosville, and Trexlertown PA.
 Call our Allentown, PA dentist office at 610-421-4540 or use our online form to request your personal consultation.